lyimoa/Data-Engineering-Group-3-New-Dataset-/README.md

 We chose a **deliberate hybrid** schema: normalized lookup tables for low-cardinality categorical columns, joined to one central fact table (`fact_admissions`) at the grain of "one hospital admission."

-**Why not one big table?** Storing text values like `"UnitedHealthcare"` or `"Hypertension"` repeatedly across 55,500 rows wastes space and risks inconsistent spelling/casing over time — we saw exactly this problem with `Name`/`Doctor` capitalization in Lab 1.
+**Why not one big table?** Storing text values like `"UnitedHealthcare"` or `"Hypertension"` repeatedly across 55,500 rows wastes space and risks inconsistent spelling/casing over time, we saw exactly this problem with `Name`/`Doctor` capitalization in Lab 1.
 Splitting these into lookup tables means each value is stored once, referenced by a small integer key, and can be corrected or extended in a single place.

 **How we decided what becomes a dimension:** We checked actual distinct-value counts across the full dataset first, rather than assuming.
 Six columns had small, fixed value sets: